Board Certified Podiatrists | Expert Foot & Ankle Care

 Is the drive from Escanaba to Howell worth it?

 For many UP patients, yes — particularly for surgical consultations, conditions requiring definitive diagnosis, and complex management that local resources cannot address.
 We work to make every in-person visit comprehensive enough to justify the distance.
-Many UP patients tell us that connecting with a podiatrist who takes their conditions seriously — even via telehealth — is transformative.
+Many UP patients tell us that connecting with a podiatrist who takes their conditions seriously — even via telehealth — is significant.

 Can I get diabetic shoes shipped to the Upper Peninsula?